phillip0726/NaverBlog-Twitter-Youtube-crawling/README.md

 ### 2.1 Naver Blog Crawling
 ```
 - You have to enter the keyword.
-- After enter the keywork, you have to enter the number of page to crawl.
+- After enter the keyword, you have to enter the number of page to crawl.
 - This program only crawls blog preview content.
 - The data is stored in a csv file named '/data/naver_comment.csv'
 ```